elulu3/LymphoSeq2_Shiny/index.markdown

 Outputs an alluvial plot tracking amino acid frequencies across multiple samples.

 User will need to select repertoire_ids to visualize.
 Users will also have to make the selection to track all clones or to track the top number of clones, in which the user provides the number of clones to track.
 The default for this choice is tracking the top 50 clones.
 Users can also choose to track specific amino acid sequences.

 If uploading RData file: **amino_table.rda**

-### Public TCRB Sequences

-    LymphoSeq2::searchPublished(productive_aa)

-Ths function searches for published T cell receptor beta CDR3 amino acid sequences with known antigen specificity in a list of data frames.
-The output is a datatable.

-If uploading RData file: **amino_table.rda**